 6. James Martin Home

 In 1915, this Victorian home on N. 9th Street was the scene of a notorious murder.
 On a hot July day, a live-in handyman named Joe DeBerry brutally beat Lizzy Martin, wife of local attorney James Martin, to death with a fireplace poker.
 DeBerry wilted under questioning and confessed to the murder.
 He was hanged in front of a crowd of over 2,000 people.
-Many years later, after James Martin joined his wife in death, a fire destroyed the second floor of the home and it was remodeled into a bungalow.
+Many years later, after James Martin joined his wife in death, a fire destroyed the second floor of the home and it was remodelled into a bungalow.
 Residents began to hear strange sounds, and the house was widely believed to be haunted by the ghosts of Mr. and Mrs. Martin.

 5. Roadhouse Restaurant and Bar

-The Roadhouse Restaurant and Bar has a colorful history.
+The Roadhouse Restaurant and Bar has a colourful history.
 It began as a grocery store, but during Prohibition it was converted into a gambling house and speakeasy.
 By the 1990s, the building was in serious need of repairs.
 Its current owner purchased it in 1993 and fixed it up, but soon began to experience some strange activity.
 He was visited several times by a mysterious young woman who seemed to vanish upon leaving the building.
 Employees smelled cigar smoke and heard the clink of poker chips in the basement.
 Most notably, however, the owner became convinced the Roadhouse is supernaturally connected to a double murder.
 In 1948, Mary Jane Reed and her date Stanley Skridla were found riddled with bullets near a lover’s lane along Country Farm Road.
 The murder is still unsolved.
 Among other active spirits, Mary Jane’s ghost is thought to haunt the Roadhouse—the last place she visited before she died.